 About nasopharyngeal cancer

 NPC is a disease of the nasopharynx, which is the air passage between the nose and the throat and lungs.
 It is located behind the nasal cavity and above the soft palate of the mouth.
-An opening on either side of the nasopharynx, called the Eustachian tube, which is located on each side of the nasopharynx, leads into the middle ear on each side (see Medical Illustrations).
+An opening on either side of the nasopharynx, called the Eustachian tube, leads into the middle ear on each side (see Medical Illustrations).

-The nasopharynx contains several types of tissue, and each tissue type contains several types of cells.
-Different cancers can develop from each kind of cell.
+The nasopharynx contains several types of tissue.
+Each tissue type contains several types of cells and different cancers can develop from each kind of cell.
 For example, many types of NPC contain white blood cells, called lymphocytes.
-The cancer is named after these lymphocytes and called lymphoepithelioma.
+Therefore, the cancer is named after these lymphocytes and called lymphoepithelioma.
 The type of cell involved and other factors are important because they determine the seriousness of the cancer and the type of treatment needed.

 Subtypes of NPC